 The results of section A14.1 indicate that the first configuration (operational scenario 6.2, wildfire observation) can support operations in the downlink transmission direction without imposing harmful interference into the EESS (passive), according to typical deployment densities, defined by ground station platforms and their associated aeronautical users operating within the specially defined region.

-Considering the uplink transmission direction, the interference potential is greater for the EESS passive, and a maximum number of clusters supporting operations in the uplink transmission direction cannot be determined.
-The study conducted found the majority of the contribution to this harmful interference from wildfire observation comes from non-safety-of-life AMS uplink systems operating immediately adjacent to the EESS (passive) band specifically within 50 MHz of the band edge of 22.21 GHz.
-The study shows it is necessary to limit the downlink OOB emissions of the AMS to -17 dBW/100 MHz for operations within 50 MHz of the band edge in order to ensure the protection of the EESS passive service.
+The downlink transmission direction (utilizing system 2 as described as an option in Table 6-1) appears to support the utilization of multiple clusters, which should be noted.
+Considering the return transmission direction, the interference potential is greater for the EESS passive, and a maximum number of clusters supporting operations in the ground-to-air link transmission in the immediate adjacent two channels is approximately 8.

+The study conducted found the majority of the contribution to this harmful interference from wildfire observation comes from non-safety-of-life AMS ground-to-air link systems operating immediately adjacent to the EESS (passive) band specifically within 50 MHz of the band edge of 22.21 GHz.
+The study shows it is necessary to limit the ground-to-air link and downlink OOB emissions of the AMS to -17 dBW/100 MHz for operations within 50 MHz of the band edge in order to ensure the protection of the EESS passive service.
+Note that this limit is based on the nominal average operational emission and adjusted to respect OOB emission levels in the EESS (passive).
+It is advantageous (from a spectrum sharing perspective) to allocate ground-to-air link operations further away from the 22.21 GHz band edge as possible.

 Search and Rescue (operational scenario 6.3)

-The results of section A14.1 indicate that the second configuration (operational scenario 6.3, search and rescue) cannot support without imposing harmful interference into the EESS (passive) more than approximately 64 clusters, each defined by seven coordinated aeronautical users operating bi-directional air-air links within the specially defined region.
+The results of section A14.1 indicate that the second configuration (operational scenario 6.3, search and rescue) can support without imposing harmful interference into the EESS (passive), according to typical deployment densities, each defined by seven coordinated aeronautical users operating bi-directional air-air links within the specially defined region.
 It is noted that this assumption is greater than the typical number of clusters defined in operational scenarios (see Table 5-2).

+The forward and return air-air transmission directions (utilizing systems 1 and 2 as described as options in Table 6-1) have a noted difference in impact to EESS.
+Considering the forward transmission direction, the interference potential is greater for the EESS passive, and a maximum number of clusters supporting operations in the forward transmission in the immediate adjacent two channels is approximately 4.
+This difference appeared to be exclusively due to the system configuration differences between 1 and 2.

 The majority of the contribution to this harmful interference from search and rescue operations comes from non-safety-of-life AMS air-air systems operating immediately adjacent to the EESS (passive) band specifically within 30 MHz of the band edge in order to ensure the protection of the EESS passive service.
+This study found it is therefore necessary to limit the OOB emissions of specifically the return links to -20 dBW/100 MHz in order to ensure the protection of the EESS passive service.

 Border surveillance (operational scenario 6.4)

-The results of section A14.1 indicate that the third configuration (operational scenario 6.4, border surveillance) cannot support without imposing harmful interference into the EESS (passive), each defined by two coordinated aeronautical observation users operating in relay (air-air bidirectional links) with an additional aircraft which communicates (return link) with a single ground station located within the specially defined region.
+The results of section A14.1 indicate that the third configuration (operational scenario 6.4, border surveillance) can, under certain system configurations, support without imposing harmful interference into the EESS (passive), each defined by two coordinated aeronautical observation users operating in relay (air-air bidirectional links) with an additional aircraft which communicates (return link) with a single ground station located within the specially defined region.
 This was taking into consideration typical deployment densities (see Tables 7-3A and 7-3B).
-This study found it is therefore necessary to limit the OOB emissions of specifically the return links to -23 dBW/100 MHz in order to ensure the protection of the EESS passive service.